chingsley/avengers-react-app/README.md

 ## Branch definition
-`routing-with-component-prop-pattern`: implmentation of routing using the component prop pattern
+> `routing-with-component-prop-pattern`: implmentation of routing using the component prop pattern

+>`link-component-in-routing`: Demonstrates use of the Link component

+> `routing-with-render-prop`: Demonstrates routing with the `render` prop rather than the component prop

 ### `npm start`